-When you say “audible” to a football coach’s wife, it’s hard to think of something other than game day. 🙂 As I reflected on this word though I realized our lifestyle has multiple audibles on a weekly basis.
+When you say “audible” to a football coach’s wife, it’s hard to think of something other than game day. 🙂 As I reflected on this word though, I realized our lifestyle has multiple audibles on a weekly basis.
 It’s possible some of them sound crazy, but that would be true of our crazy awesome life as well!

-Audible: a change in the offensive play called by the quarterback at the line of scrimmage.
+Audible: a change in the offensive play called by the quarterback at the line of scrimmage

-Coach’s Audible: to change a play based on the best available information immediately available.
+Coach’s Audible: to change a play based on the best available information immediately available

 2 Travel: Ordell and I both have jobs that require travel.
-There was one-week last season where I traveled Monday-Thursday for work and hopped in the car Friday-Saturday for a football game.
+There was one week last season where I traveled Monday-Thursday for work and hopped in the car Friday-Saturday for a football game.
 Overall I can usually avoid that, but the other aspect of travel is sometimes my kiddos need me more than my husband.
-Every trip is finalized the day of.
+Every trip is finalized on the day of.
 It’s the only way I’ve found for my mama’s heart to handle it.
 Recruiting trips can be the same way.
-Ordell can plan to be gone a week and instead it will be 3 days.
+Ordell can plan to be gone a week and instead, it will be 3 days.
 I’ve learned to have a bunch of freezer meals on hand in the fall and take it day by day.

 3 Dinner Guest: Now that we live so close to campus this is going to become a more consistent thing.
 I’ve learned over the years to always make extra because you never know when a student will show up needing to talk and home-cooked meal.

 4 Overnight guests: Multiple times a season people will text me with short notice letting me know of their impending Friday or Saturday arrival.
 I always keep the guest room ready with clean sheets and towels.
 This is certainly a time when freezer meals come in handy!